st Oct 2020 |

 Personal Pension Plan

-– These also offer a wider choice of funds than a standard PRSA but typically without any additional cost.
+– These also offer a wider choice of funds than a standard PRSA and typically without any additional cost.

 PRSA’s can be started and stopped at any time and easily allow for once-off or regular contributions.